BibianaC/CV/README.md

 Manage time effectively, prioritising tasks and able to work to deadlines.
 Able to analyse data, produce reports and implement project plans to reflect key business development findings.

-- As a financial analyst, I was working at the European headquarters, analising huge amounts of data to evaluate and understand the changes in sales and margins.
+- As a financial analyst, I was working at the European headquarters, analysing huge amounts of data to evaluate and understand the changes in sales and margins.
 I was working with deadlines and my reports were sent to the World headquarters.

 ### Flexible

 Adapt successfully to changing situations and environments.

-- I have lived in three different countries: Spain, Belgium and UK.
+- Lived in three different countries: Spain, Belgium and UK.
-- I have worked in a variety of culturally diverse environments.
+- Worked in a variety of culturally diverse environments.
-  - For 3 years, I worked in a department with 30 persons of 13 different nationalities.
+  - For three years, I worked in a department with 30 persons of 13 different nationalities.
-- For 5 years, I worked in a company across four different departments and two different countries.
+- Worked in a company, for five years, across four different departments and two different countries.

 ### Multilingual